Pfäfers: History

-Around the year 1240, the thermal spring in the Taminaschlucht ("gorge of the Tamina") was discovered.
-The ailing individuals who bathed in the curative water were let down the narrow gorge on ropes.
-In the year 1630, a bath-house was constructed at the mouth of the gorge.
-The road to Ragaz was built in 1840 and in the following years the cure business was increasingly relocated to there.
+Around 1240, the thermal spring in the Taminaschlucht ("gorge of the Tamina") was discovered.
+Those who bathed in the curative water were lowered into the narrow gorge on ropes.
+In 1630, a bath-house was constructed at the mouth of the gorge.
+The road to Ragaz was built in 1840, and in the following years the cure business was increasingly relocated there.
 Today, Bad Pfäfers ("Pfäfers Spa"), the oldest Baroque bath-house in Switzerland, houses a restaurant and a museum.

-Two important employers for the area are the clinic at Valens, which opened in 1970; and the power plants at Sarganserland, opened in 1975.
-The clinic at Valens is specialised in rheumatology, neurology and orthopaedy.
-The power plants at Sarganserland run a pumped storage hydro power plant, using the storage lake Gigerwald and the compensation reservoir Mapragg.
+Two important employers for the area are the clinic at Valens, which opened in 1970, and the power plants at Sarganserland, which opened in 1975.
+The clinic at Valens is specialised in rheumatology, neurology, and orthopaedics.
+The power plants at Sarganserland run a pumped-storage hydroelectric power plant, using the Gigerwaldsee reservoir and the compensation reservoir.